-Exhibit Number Description of Documents 1.1 Form of Underwriting Agreement.
-2.1 Agreement and Plan of Merger dated by and among Benefitfocus.com, Inc., Benefitfocus, Inc., and Benefitfocus Mergeco, Inc. 3.1.1 Certificate of Incorporation of Benefitfocus, Inc., as currently in effect.
+Exhibit Number 1.1 Description of Documents Form of Underwriting Agreement.
+2.1 Agreement and Plan of Merger, dated August 29, 2013 by and among Benefitfocus.com, Inc., Benefitfocus, Inc., and Benefitfocus Mergeco, Inc. 3.1.1 Certificate of Incorporation of Benefitfocus, Inc., as currently in effect.
 3.1.2 Form of Amended and Restated Certificate of Incorporation of Benefitfocus, Inc., to be in effect at the closing of this offering.
-3.2.1 Bylaws of Benefitfocus, Inc., as currently in effect.
-3.2.2 Form of Amended and Restated Bylaws of Benefitfocus, Inc., to be in effect at the closing of this offering.
-4.1 Specimen Certificate for Common Stock.
+3.2 Amended and Restated Bylaws of Benefitfocus, Inc. 4.1 Specimen Certificate for Common Stock.
 4.2 Amended and Restated Investors' Rights Agreement, dated August 25, 2010, by and among Benefitfocus.com, Inc. and certain stockholders named therein.
-4.3 Amended and Restated Right of First Offer and Co-Sale Agreement, dated August 25, 2010, by and among Benefitfocus.com, Inc. and certain stockholders named therein.
-4.4 Warrant for the Purchase of Shares of Common Stock of Benefitfocus.com, Inc. issued November 23, 2009.
+4.3 Form of Second Amended and Restated Investors' Rights Agreement, dated and certain stockholders named therein.
+4.4 Amended and Restated Right of First Offer and Co-Sale Agreement, dated August 25, 2010, by and among Benefitfocus.com, Inc. and certain stockholders named therein.
+4.5 Warrant for the Purchase of Shares of Common Stock of Benefitfocus.com, Inc. issued November 23, 2009.
 5.1 Opinion of Wyrick Robbins Yates & Ponton LLP.
-10.1 Amended and Restated Voting Agreement dated August 25, 2010, by and among Benefitfocus.com, Inc., and certain stockholders named therein.
-10.2 Amended and Restated Benefitfocus.com, Inc. 2000 Stock Option Plan.# 10.3 Benefitfocus.com, Inc. 2012 Stock Plan.# 10.4 Form of Grant Notice and Stock Option Agreement under Amended and Restated Benefitfocus.com, Inc. 2000 Stock Option Plan.# 10.5 Form of Grant Notice and Stock Option Agreement under Benefitfocus.com, Inc. 2012 Stock Plan.# 10.6 Form of Management Incentive Bonus Program.# 10.7 Employment Agreement, dated January 19, 2007, by and between Benefitfocus.com, Inc. and Mason R. Holland, Jr.# 10.8 Employment Agreement, dated January 19, 2007, by and between Benefitfocus.com, Inc. and Shawn A. Jenkins.# 10.9 Employment Agreement, dated November 16, 2011, by and between Benefitfocus.com, Inc. and Milton A. Alpern.# 10.10 Form of Employment Agreement.# 10.11 Form of Indemnification Agreement.# 10.12 Lease between Daniel Island Executive Center, LLC and Benefitfocus.com, Inc., dated as of January 1, 2009, as amended.
-10.13 Lease between Daniel Island Executive Center, LLC and Benefitfocus.com, Inc., dated as of May 31, 2005.
-10.14 Master Business Agreement between Aetna Life Insurance Company and Benefitfocus.com, Inc., dated as of November 28, 2006.† 10.15 Master Guidance Line of Credit Agreement between Benefitfocus.com, Inc. and NBSC, a division of Synovus Bank, dated as of November 21, 2012 and the form of the Security Agreement and Promissory Notes thereunder †
+10.1 Amended and Restated Voting Agreement, dated August 25, 2010, by and among Benefitfocus.com, Inc., and certain stockholders named therein.
+10.2 Form of Second Amended and Restated Voting Agreement, dated certain stockholders named therein.
+2013, by and among Benefitfocus, Inc., and 10.3 Amended and Restated Benefitfocus.com, Inc. 2000 Stock Option Plan.# 10.4 Benefitfocus.com, Inc. 2012 Stock Plan, as amended.# 10.5 Form of Grant Notice and Stock Option Agreement under Amended and Restated Benefitfocus.com, Inc. 2000 Stock Option Plan.# 10.6 Form of Grant Notice and Stock Option Agreement under Benefitfocus.com, Inc. 2012 Stock Plan.# 10.7 Form of Management Incentive Bonus Program.# 10.8 Employment Agreement, dated January 19, 2007, by and between Benefitfocus.com, Inc. and Mason R. Holland, Jr.# 10.9 Employment Agreement, dated January 19, 2007, by and between Benefitfocus.com, Inc. and Shawn A. Jenkins.# 10.10 Employment Agreement, dated November 16, 2011, by and between Benefitfocus.com, Inc. and Milton A. Alpern.# 10.11 Form of Employment Agreement.# 10.12 Form of Indemnification Agreement.# 10.13 Lease between Daniel Island Executive Center, LLC and Benefitfocus.com, Inc., dated as of January 1, 2009, as amended.
+10.14 Lease between Daniel Island Executive Center, LLC and Benefitfocus.com, Inc., dated as of May 31, 2005.